To learn more, email Acting Program Director Ken Gill, PhD.

 - Experience with individuals with psychiatric conditions preferred

-All doctoral students are required to pass a comprehensive exam after completing the majority of their coursework but before beginning their Dissertation Sequence.
+All doctoral students are required to pass a candidacy exam after completing the majority of their coursework but before beginning their Dissertation Sequence.

 Guided by an experienced dissertation committee, students will be provided the supervision, support, and encouragement to produce state-of-the-art dissertation research with high utility for professional application.
 The supervision of doctoral students and dissertation research are expressly recognized as important faculty roles.